Joe Bugner: 1980s

 Bugner returned to the ring for brief periods in the 1980s and 1990s but was never as effective as he had been during his prime due to his age and inactivity.

 After a three-year absence from the ring, Bugner returned in May 1980, knocking out fringe contender Gilberto Acuna, before promptly retiring again.
 In 1982, a ring-rusty Bugner (having had only one short fight in five years and weighing in some 25 lbs above his prime fighting weight) fought the hard-hitting top contender Earnie Shavers, but was stopped in the second round due to a badly cut eye.
 However, Bugner decided to continue his comeback, stopping the useful John Denis and fringe contender Danny Sutton, as well as domestic contenders Winston Allen and Eddie Neilson.
+His bout against Allen notably saw the usually lenient Bugner scoring a rare KO in the third round following repeated fouls from Allen.
 In 1983, a subdued and unmotivated Bugner lost to Marvis Frazier, showing little ambition throughout the bout.
 He followed this with a decision over future European champion Anders Eklund and a controversial loss to future world title challenger Steffen Tangstad.
 Bugner appeared to have done enough to win the Tangstad fight, however, like with the Frazier and Eklund bouts, he appeared unmotivated and uninterested throughout.